Home Buyer Rebates: How to Get Cash Back in 2025

 Redfin

-Redfin’s rebate program, called Redfin Sign & Save, offers a 0.25% refund of the purchase price to homebuyers.
+Redfin’s rebate program, Redfin Sign & Save, offers homebuyers a 0.25% refund of the purchase price.
 For instance, a buyer purchasing a $500,000 home would save $1,250.
 To qualify, buyers must sign an exclusive Buyer Agency Agreement with Redfin before their second home tour and close on a home within 180 days of signing.
 The program is now available in over 50 markets nationwide.

 One caveat: unlike Clever, you'll work with a Redfin agent instead of a traditional real estate agent.
 Redfin agents often juggle a lot of clients at the same time, so you may not receive the same level of attention that you would from a traditional realtor.
 Working with Clever gives you a full-service, local, and personalized agent.
 View our analysis of Clever vs. Redfin.